-#09 – Another departure from traditional Azorean cuisine is Otaka – a Peruvian/Japanese fusion restaurant that would stand out in cities like London or New York.
+#08 – Another departure from traditional Azorean cuisine is Otaka – a Peruvian/Japanese fusion restaurant that would stand out in cities like London or New York.
 They have two seatings: 6:30 and 9:00:

-#12 – And if you’re in need of an evening away from generous Portugese portions and prefer something a little lighter, look no further than the Reserva Wine and Tapas Bar.
+#13 – And if you’re in need of an evening away from generous Portugese portions and prefer something a little lighter, look no further than the Reserva Wine and Tapas Bar.
 It’s not easy to find, tucked-away behind the Portugal Telecom building (with the pointy tower) on the main avenida, but it’s one of the island’s hidden gems: local charcuterie and cheeses, chestnuts and honey-roasted tomatoes – paired-up by owner Bruno with first-class wines from across Portugal: